 From Old French subburbe, derived from the Latin suburbium, formed from sub (“under” or “below”) and urbs (“city”)

-As someone who grew-up in and, together with his parents, still makes their home in Scarborough, Lee challenges views of the suburb as uninspiring and lackluster, comprising of Anglo Saxon middle-class nuclear families in developer row housing surrounded by white picket fence.
-In reality, Toronto’s periphery is as a dynamic site of transition and movement: between natural-urban, preservation-change, and varying generations of immigrants.
-His images show Scarborough as a coalescence of typologies from both rural and urban cultures, interwoven by dynamic migrant communities.
+Lee challenges popular imagination of the suburb as uninspiring and lackluster, comprising of Anglo Saxon middle-class nuclear families in developer row housing surrounded by white picket fence.
+In reality, Toronto’s periphery is as a dynamic site of transition: between natural-urban, preservation-change, and varying generations of immigrants.
+Suburbs like Scarborough are a coalescence of typologies informed by both rural and urban cultures and values, interwoven by diverse migrant communities.